Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification: Ablation Study

 \subsubsection{Effects of Multi-level Framework}

 In CAMELYON16, patches of different WSIs in \(\times\)20 magnification range from 142 to 55852.
 In TCGA-NSCLC, patches range from 23 to 14990.
 The minimum number of patches determines the maximum number of sub-bags that can be formed, consequently limiting the dimension of higher-level bags.
-Thus, A two-level structure is enough for both datasets.
 Ablation experiments are conducted on CAMELYON16 by using \textit{coordinate grouping} for the reason of its relative more patches.
 Again, due to the impracticality of directly performing MSA on level-0 bags as the sequences are too long, we conduct this part experiments by using a Nyström Attention method for fairness.
 The results are shown in Tab.~\ref{table:Effects of Multi-level Framework}.
-MMIL-Transformer achieves a similar result as TransMIL in 0-level bags due to they both employ an approximate-attention.
-The performance on level-1 is much worse than level-0 due to the trade-off mentioned in \ref{effects:grouping} and the information loss from approximate-attention.
-This multi-level framework enables the proposed model to perform non-approximate MSA, which achieves much better performance.
+MMIL-Transformer achieves a similar result as TransMIL in 0-level bags due to they both employ approximate attention.
+The performance on level-1 is much worse than level-0 due to the trade-off mentioned before and the information loss from approximate-attention.
+The crucial aspect is that this multi-level framework enables the suggested model to perform non-approximate MSA, leading to significantly enhanced performance.